shepherdviolet/thistle/docs/thistlespi/service-loading-en.md

 to use with the configuration file or startup parameters.
 ```

-* This guide is divided into three chapters `Open source library or framework layer (bottom layer) loading service` `User application or plugin library (upper layer) implements service` `User specified which service to use`
+* This guide is divided into three chapters `Loading service (Bottom layer)` `Implements service (Upper layer)` `Specify which implementation to apply (User)`
 * Open source library or framework layer developers please read the entire content
-* Application or plugin library developers please read the `User application or plugin library (upper layer) implements service` `User specified which service to use`
+* Application or plugin library developers please read the `Implements service (Upper layer)` `Specify which implementation to apply (User)`
 * Just want to know how to specify a service impl or resolve conflicts.
-Please read `User specified which service to use`
+Please read `Specify which implementation to apply (User)`

 <br>
 <br>
 <br>

-# Open source library or framework layer (bottom layer) loading service
+# Loading service (Bottom layer)

-* This section is for open source libraries / framework layer developers.
+* This section is for open source library / framework layer developers

 ## Define service interface